tesujimath/beancount-lima/README.md

 ## Contributions

-While issues are welcome, and I am particularly interested in more example files for import, given the current pace of development I am unlikely to be able to accept PRs for now.
+While issues are welcome and I am particularly interested in making this generally useful to others, given the current pace of development I am unlikely to be able to accept PRs for now.

 ## License